NieneB/InternshipReport/index.md

 The field-names in Drenthe are called living heritage, which is one of the 4 kinds of cultural heritage categories according to *Volkscultuur* institution;

 1. The physical environment.
-Including monuments, archeology sites and cultural landscapes.
+Including monuments, archelogy sites and cultural landscapes.
 2. Paper heritage; Stored in archives and libraries in the form of paper documents, maps and books.
 3. Object collections, owned and displayed by museums.
 Only focusing on objects.
 4. Living heritage; habits, traditions, religions and cultural events that people experience.